wso2/docs-ei/en/micro-integrator/docs/setup/message_builders_formatters/message-builders-and-formatters.md

 content type.
 If you just want to pass these messages through the Micro Integrator, you can configure the message relay builder and formatter.
-If you want to process these messages, you can access the content inside the request/response payload of CSV by configuring the
+If you want to process these messages, you can access the content inside the request/response payload of CSV.

+Add the following to the deployment.toml file (stored in the `MI_HOME/conf` directory).

 ```toml
 [message_builders]